materialsproject/fireworks/docs/installation_tutorial.rst

 Add a FireWork to the central server
 ------------------------------------

 A FireWork is a workflow.
 For this tutorial, we will add a FireWork to the database that consists of only a single step.
+We'll tackle more complex workflows later.

 1. Staying in the tutorial directory, run the following command::